aimcore/immos-script/README.md

 2. Why did you leak these scripts?
 Like i said Before cuz i feel like it and immos a bitch <3

 3. Will These scripts be patched?
-Most Likely Immo is gonna patch them cuz he doesnt want anyone to have them  that he doesnt know or is good friends with💀
+Most Likely Immo is gonna patch them cuz he doesnt want anyone to have them  that he doesnt know or isnt good friends with💀

 If you have any questions not related to these scripts feel free to add and dm me on discord.